biati-digital/alfred-calculate-anything/README.md

 **100km equals meters**

-if the word **"equals"** is not registered in the stop_words array then it won't be processd.
+if the word **"equals"** is not registered in the stop_words array then it won't be processed.
 At the end this stop words are removed so 100km to cm becomes 100km cm.

 You can modify stop words in the same keys file for example /lang/en_EN-keys.php.